julianbuerge/neural_geodesic_flows/README.md

 * The way the make predictions is interpretable

 ### Future work
 Currently the latent tangent bundle gets encoded by a single function `psi` which in terms of differential geometry means it uses a single chart atlas.
 This greatly restricts the complexity of the domain of a dataspace evolution that this NGF implementation can learn.
 We therefore plan to add a multi chart encoder and decoder.
 [Floryan & Graham 2022](https://doi.org/10.1038/s42256-022-00575-4) have done this very successfully for a latent manifold with a flexible neural ODE (rather than a geodesic one).
+I have begun implementing a multi chart atlas ngf model, in `experimental/`.

 ## Getting started